lechimp-p/php-src/README.md

 # Src

-**A library that handles creation of objects and management of global services to help you refactor your legacy code base**
+**A library that handles creation of objects and management of global services to help you refactor your legacy code base.**

 ## Is this a DI-Container, a Lib for Factories or what?